Monitoring / Statistics

 Endpoints may go through multiple levels and layers of security described here:

-• All endpoints may be globally considered sensitive.
+- All endpoints may be globally considered

-• If you decide to protect other administrative endpoints via CAS itself, you will need to provide a reference to the list of authorized users in the CAS configuration.
+endpoint is always protected by an IP pattern.
+The other administrative endpoints however can optionally be protected by the CAS server.
+Failing to secure these endpoints via a CAS instance will have CAS fallback onto the IP range.- If you decide to protect other administrative endpoints via CAS itself, you will need to provide a reference to the list of authorized users in the CAS configuration.
 You may also enforce authorization rules via Service-based Access Strategy features of CAS.

-Allowing access to the /status endpoint via IP address matching needs to be very carefully designed, specially in cases where CAS is deployed behind a proxy such as Apache.
-Be sure to test access rules and policies carefully or otherwise devise your own.
+via IP address matching needs to be very carefully designed, specially in cases where CAS is deployed behind a proxy

 To see the relevant list of CAS properties, please review this guide.